PlagueHO/CosmosDB/README.md

 For more information on how to configure Role-Based Access Control with Entra ID, see the [Configure role-based access control with Microsoft Entra ID for your Azure Cosmos DB account](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac) page.

+##### Database Operations allowed by Role-Based Access Control

+Only a subset of all the operations that can be performed on a Cosmos DB account are allowed by Role-Based Access Control.
+The following operations are allowed:
+This permission model covers only database operations that involve reading and writing data.
+It does not cover any kind of management operations on management resources, including:

+- Create/Replace/Delete Database
+- Create/Replace/Delete Container
+- Read/Replace Container Throughput
+- Create/Replace/Delete/Read Stored Procedures
+- Create/Replace/Delete/Read Triggers
+- Create/Replace/Delete/Read User Defined Functions

+For more information on this, please see the [Role-based access control (RBAC) with Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac#permission-model) page.

 #### Create a Context specifying the Key Manually